Expert Eating Disorder Treatment for Teens

-Research tells us that even severe eating disorders in teens can be treated at home, especially when caregivers are given the tools to support recovery.
+There is strong evidence that even severe eating disorders in teens can be treated at home when parents are given the right tools and guidance.

 Adolescent Treatment Structures